If everything went as planned, Damien Patton are now leaving the stage after a rockinâ€™ panel presentation at WordCamp Las Vegas at BlogWorld!

 With more and more content being put online in the format of audio and video without captioning, Karen fears her children will become further excluded from society.

 More about WordCamp once I am home.
-For now, it is par-tay time; after all, this is Vegas!If you enjoyed this post, consider buying me a cafe mocha.
+For now, it is par-tay time; after all, this is Vegas!If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.